 One of the greatest fears new travelers have before arriving in Mexico is about their safety.
 Let's face it: Mexico doesn't have the greatest reputation in the U.S. media, and if you only paid attention to Fox News, you'd think the entire country was dangerous and to be avoided.

 Fortunately, the opposite is true, and after having spent eight months traveling around the country, I can tell you that Mexico is one of the places where I've felt most safe in the world.
 It's seriously extremely safe where tourists want to go, so don't let anything put you off from visiting.

 The dangerous parts of Mexico are the areas where tourists don't visit, so if you're there for spring break, you'll be safe.
 Thousands of Americans visit Mexico for spring break every year and come home after having had a safe and fun trip.

 03 of 10

 If you want to celebrate spring break with the biggest party of your life, Cancun is the place to be.
-Though it's far from the only place for spring break in Mexico, it's definitely the hottest attraction year after year, and the one that attracts the biggest crowd of partiers.
+Though it's far from the only place for spring break in Mexico, it's definitely the hottest attraction year after year, and the one that attracts the biggest crowds of partiers.

 This little piece of Mexico is pure craziness during March and April, filled with margarita madness and attracting a massive influx of students doing the spring thing on drop-dead gorgeous beaches and in late-late-late night clubs.